SimiLie

 Important

-A key paradigm of SimiLie is the exclusive support of structured meshes to avoid sparse linear algebra and produce mostly-embarrassing parallel code.
-It implies that the main difference between the theory described in Discrete Differential Forms for Computational Modeling and the implementation in SimiLie is that discrete exterior derivative is not build upon a sparse adjacency matrix, but directly computed locally for each node of the mesh.
+A key paradigm of SimiLie is the exclusive support of structured meshes to avoid sparse linear algebra and produce mostly-embarrassingly parallel code.
+It implies that the main difference between the theory described in Discrete Differential Forms for Computational Modeling and the implementation in SimiLie is that the discrete exterior derivative is not built upon a sparse adjacency matrix, but directly computed locally for each node of the mesh (matrix-free approach).
 Otherwise, SimiLie follows quite closely the construction presented in the document.

 Simplex